-It felt important to embrace the Glyptotek’s role as a public space.
-Now, more than ever, we yearn for spaces that we share, that feel welcoming, that broaden our horizons and inspire us.
-Building on Jacobsen’s original vision for the museum as a sensory, recreational and aesthetic space, a temple of art formed to enrich lives, our proposal enhances the Glyptotek as a public space – a Garden for Everyone.
+Embracing the Glyptotek’s role as a public space was an important part of our scheme.
+Now, more than ever, we yearn for spaces that we can share, that are welcoming and that broaden our horizons.
+Building on Jacobsen’s original vision for the museum as a sensory, recreational and aesthetic space, our proposal enhances the Glyptotek as a public space – a Garden for Everyone.

-The beauty of the Glyptotek establishes the basis for this shared garden and within it, their collections enable us to proclaim that this is a place for all of society.
+The beauty of the Glyptotek establishes the basis for this shared garden and within it, the collections enable us to proclaim that this is a place for everyone.
 Within these spaces, the sensory experience of sculpture comes first, but is supported by a multi-layered framework that creates experiences and conveys stories that will make ancient sculptures speak to us today.

-Across the collections, we find universal themes that speak of shared human experiences.
+Across the collections, there are universal themes that speak of shared human experiences.
 They have the power to touch us all, regardless of cultural differences, geographic location or period of time.
-We proposed to bring these out along the central axis through a series of artworks that will act as a catalyst for visitors to see and understand the collections in a new light as they explore the museum.
+We proposed to bring these out along the central axis through a series of artworks that would act as a catalyst for visitors to see and understand the collections in a new light.

-On Level One our design embraced the opportunity presented by these lower level spaces to provide a more immersive, theatrical experience, introducing intense moments of digital and sound to transport us to another time and place.
-We have suggested that the corner rooms are daylit and calm, providing moments of interlude on the journey where the visitor returns to the present and reflects on our understanding of people and places from the past.
+On Level One, our design embraced the opportunity presented by these lower level spaces to provide a more immersive, theatrical experience, introducing intense moments of digital and sound to transport visitors to another time and place.

 Ny Carlsberg Glyptotek